Add To Favorites

 Create an erupting volcano!
 Magnets and a cookie sheet add to the reality of this 3-D project.

-Draw a volcanic mountain or island on white poster board.
+Re-organized in groups, students draw a volcanic mountain or island on white poster board.
 Use Crayola Washable Markers to color the mountain.

 Draw the lava, steam, and gas cloud on another piece of white posterboard.
 Use markers to color the eruption.
-With Crayola Scissors, cut out all parts of your volcano.
+With Crayola Scissors, cut out all parts of the volcano.
 Cut a slit in the top of the mountain so that the lava and gas cloud can fit into it.

 What’s inside the crater of an active volcano?
 Bubbling red magma.
 Show molten lava flowing from a "fire mountain" that